MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 - An element's attributes are changed, such as `class` or `id`.
 - User input occurs, such as a mouse move or focus change, which can affect `:hover` rules.

-When you have long running **Recalculate Style** events, you can use the **Selector Stats** feature to understand which of your CSS selectors are taking up the most time and resulting in slow performance.
+When you have long-running **Recalculate Style** events, you can use the **Selector Stats** feature to understand which of your CSS selectors are taking up the most time and resulting in slow performance.

 ## How to use Selector Stats